kr-colab/ReLERNN/README.md

 ### Optional Step 4) ReLERNN_BSCORRECT
 However, you might want to have an idea of the uncertainty around your predictions.
 This is where `ReLERNN_BSCORRECT` comes in. `ReLERNN_BSCORRECT` generates 95% confidence intervals around each prediction, and additionally attempts to correct for systematic bias ([see Materials and Methods](https://www.biorxiv.org/content/biorxiv/early/2019/08/16/662247.full.pdf)).
 It does this by simulated a set of `--nReps` examples at each of `nSlice` recombination rate bins.
 It then uses the network that was trained in `ReLERNN_TRAIN` and estimates the distribution of predictions around each know recombination rate.
 The result is both an estimate of uncertainty, and a prediction that has been slightly corrected to account for biases in how the network predicts in this area of parameter space.
 The resulting file is created as `$/projectDir/vcfprefix.PREDICT.BSCORRECT.txt`, and is formatted similarly to `$/projectDir/vcfprefix.PREDICT.txt`, with the addition of columns for the low and high 95CI bounds.
 Note that this step is simulation heavy and runtimes can be slow.

-The complete list of options used in `ReLERNN_BSCORRECT` are found below:
+The complete list of arguments used in `ReLERNN_BSCORRECT` is found below:
 ```
 ReLERNN_BSCORRECT -h